docutils/docutils/docutils/docs/ref/doctree.rst

 The ``%inline.elements`` parameter entity contains an OR-list of all `Inline Elements`_.

-The ``%additional.inline.elements`` parameter entity can be used by wrapper DTDs to extend ``%inline.elements``.
+The `%additional.inline.elements`_ placeholder can be used by wrapper DTDs to extend ``%inline.elements``.

 The ``%inline.elements`` parameter entity is employed in the